-My current research focuses on providing the National Forest System with the science foundation for a National Reforestation Strategy and the Lassen and Modoc National Forests with the science foundation to revise their forest plans.
-I am leading an international team to better understand the long-term process of tree root system architecture in response to nursery practices and on-going mechanical stresses.
-I continue work with using biochar to improve nursery efficiencies.
-And, I am working to understand carbon and nitrogen pools under different land management and silviculture scenarios.
+My current research focuses on providing the National Forest System with the science foundation for a National Reforestation Strategy, understanding the long-term processes of tree root system architecture in response to nursery practices and on-going mechanical stresses, evaluating biochar to improve nursery efficiencies, and describing long-term effects on carbon and nitrogen pools under different land management and silviculture scenarios.

 I am also Director the Western Center for Native Plant Conservation and Restoration Science, a collaboration of scientists in the Pacific Northwest, Pacific Southwest, and Rocky Mountain Research Stations working in these fields.